- Victoria has recorded one new case of COVID-19 in the past 24 hours in a returned traveller in hotel quarantine.

 Travel permit zones

-Most of Australia and New Zealand are now green zones.
+All of Australia and New Zealand are green zones.

 Arrivals from green zones still require a permit to enter Victoria, because the information provided supports the speed of Victoria’s response should the public health situation in any location change.